PeakIndicators/Getting-Started-On-Azure-ML/Deploy-Real-Time-Service.md

 * **init():** Called when the service is initialized.
 * **run(raw_data):** Called when new data is submitted to the service.

-Typically, you use the **init** function to load the model from the model registry, and use the **run** function to generate predictions from the input data.
+Typically, you use the **init** function to load the model from the model registry and use the **run** function to generate predictions from the input data.
 The following example script shows this pattern:

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/20.PNG)

 ### Creating an environment
-Your service requires a Python environment in which to run the entry script, which you can configure using Conda configuration file.
-An easy way to create this file is to use a **CondaDependencies** class to create a default environment (which includes the **azureml-defaults** package and commonly-used packages like **numpy** and **pandas**), add any other required packages, and then serialize the environment to a string and save it:
+Your service requires a Python environment in which to run the entry script, you can configure using Conda configuration file.
+An easy way to create this file is to use a **CondaDependencies** class to create a default environment (which includes the **azureml-defaults** package and commonly-used packages like **numpy** and **pandas**), add any other required packages and then serialize the environment to a string and save it:

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/21.PNG)